gillespieza/salamander-cleanup/README.md

   - shortlinks

 ## Remove inline gallery CSS
-- The inline CSS that WordPress injects into the gallery is invalid HTML, and frankly, it's messy.
+- The inline CSS that WordPress injects into the gallery is invalid HTML, and frankly, it\'s messy.
 CSS should be in your `style.css` file anyway, where it is more editable.

 ## Disable successful update notices
 - We disable email updates for successful plugin/core updates, because if you manage a lot of WordPress websites, this notification becomes noise.
 Ideally, we only want a notification on a failed update.